Internet layer: Purpose

 In Version 4 of the Internet Protocol (IPv4), during both transmit and receive operations, IP is capable of automatic or intentional fragmentation or defragmentation of packets, based, for example, on the maximum transmission unit (MTU) of link elements.
-However, this feature has been dropped in IPv6, as the communications end points, the hosts, now have to perform path MTU discovery and assure that end-to-end transmissions don't exceed the maximum discovered.
+However, this feature has been dropped in IPv6, as the communication endpoints, the hosts, now have to perform path MTU discovery and ensure that end-to-end transmissions don't exceed the maximum discovered.

 In its operation, the internet layer is not responsible for reliable transmission.
 It provides only an unreliable service, and best effort delivery.
 This means that the network makes no guarantees about the proper arrival of packets.
 This in accordance with the end-to-end principle and a change from the previous protocols used on the early ARPANET.
-Since packet delivery across diverse networks is an inherently unreliable and failure-prone operation, the burden of providing reliability was placed with the end points of a communication path, i.e., the hosts, rather than on the network.
+Since packet delivery across diverse networks is an inherently unreliable and failure-prone operation, the burden of providing reliability was placed with the endpoints of a communication path, i.e., the hosts, rather than on the network.
 This is one of the reasons of the resiliency of the Internet against individual link failures and its proven scalability.
-The function of providing reliability of service is the duty of higher level protocols, such as the Transmission Control Protocol (TCP) in the transport layer.
+The function of providing reliability of service is the duty of higher-level protocols, such as the Transmission Control Protocol (TCP) in the transport layer.

 In IPv4, a checksum is used to protect the header of each datagram.
 The checksum ensures that the information in a received header is accurate, however, IPv4 does not attempt to detect errors that may have occurred to the data in each packet.
 IPv6 does not include this header checksum, instead relying on the link layer to assure data integrity for the entire packet including the checksum.